 Research is needed to determine the effectiveness of interventions to limit GWG in populations of women of advanced maternal age (e.g., older than 34 years), adolescents, and in the priority populations described above.
 While there were many studies on effects of interventions on GWG, the effects on maternal and infant health outcomes is more limited, as these were mostly reported as secondary outcomes of interventions to reduce GWG.
-A recently published consortium of trials (Lifestyle Interventions for Expectant Moms) found diverse behavioral intervention modalities implemented in a large, racially and socioeconomically diverse U.S. population of pregnant women were associated with modest, beneficial effect on GWG, but had no effects on health outcomes including preeclampsia, GDM, cesarean delivery, or birth weight.
-At 12 months, they found beneficial effects on maternal postpartum weight retention but no effects on infant anthropometric outcomes.177,186,187 Eligible trials from this consortium that were completed and published are included this review.86,94,103,130,134,149 Future trials could evaluate more intensive behavioral interventions, which may be more effective, and whether components should be tailored to specific populations.
-Research would be helpful for determining the optimal frequency, length of sessions, and number of sessions needed for an intervention to provide additional evidence on effectiveness.
-Another consideration is whether GWG is the most appropriate outcome measure, or whether an alternative indicator of gestational weight, such as maternal fat accumulation or weight gain relative to prepregnancy BMI, is more informative.
-Given that GWG is a composite outcome influenced by many factors, causal relationships may be difficult to measure, as are indirect links between maternal weight and perinatal outcomes.
-Future trials of interventions to limit GWG should evaluate health outcomes using standardized measures of postpartum hemorrhage, gestational hypertension, preeclampsia, and gestational diabetes, and should report indications for cesarean delivery, as well as stratify effects of interventions by BMI category.
-Given the lack of data directly evaluating harms of interventions to limit GWG, further investigation into the potential harms related to these interventions, including the harms of insufficient weight gain, is needed.
-Other harms may include the effects of musculoskeletal injuries in women due to body changes occurring during the relatively short timeline of pregnancy.
+A recently published consortium of trials (Lifestyle Interventions for Expectant Moms) found diverse behavioral intervention modalities implemented in a large, racially and socioeconomically diverse U.S. population of pregnant women were associated with modest, beneficial effect on GWG, but had no effects on health outcomes including preeclampsia, GDM, cesarean delivery, or birth weight.57 At 12 months, they found beneficial effects on maternal postpartum weight retention but no effects on infant anthropometric outcomes.^{181,193,194} Eligible trials from this consortium that were completed and published are included this review.^{90,98,107,134,138,153} Future trials could evaluate more intensive behavioral interventions, which may be more effective, and whether components should be tailored to specific populations.69 Research would be helpful for determining the optimal frequency, length of sessions, and number of sessions needed for an intervention to provide additional evidence on effectiveness, including approaches that utilize telehealth modalities to deliver care.^{195,196} Future trials could consider evaluating the impact of GWG and PPWR in the context of inter-conception care, which may be a key factor in determining prepregnancy BMI for multiparous women.197 Another consideration is whether GWG is the most appropriate outcome measure, or whether an alternative indicator of gestational weight, such as maternal fat accumulation or weight gain relative to prepregnancy BMI, is more informative.
+Given that GWG is a composite outcome influenced by many factors, causal relationships may be difficult to measure,198 as are indirect links between maternal weight and perinatal outcomes.199 Future trials of interventions to limit GWG should evaluate health outcomes using standardized measures of postpartum hemorrhage, gestational hypertension, preeclampsia, and gestational diabetes, and should report indications for cesarean delivery, as well as stratify effects of interventions by BMI category.
+Given the lack of data directly evaluating harms of interventions to limit GWG, further investigation into the potential harms related to these interventions, including the harms of insufficient weight gain and harms related to the effect on eating disorders or disordered eating behavior, is needed.200 Other harms may include the effects of musculoskeletal injuries in women due to body changes occurring during the relatively short timeline of pregnancy.